 The combination of text reviews on key elements like fit and comfort, coupled with the style inspiration from visual content, leads to increased consumer confidence.

-The combination of Ratings and Reviews with Curations acts as a force multiplier, increasing overall responsiveness to consumer-generated content.
+The combination of Ratings and Reviews with visual content acts as a force multiplier, increasing overall responsiveness to user-generated content.

 Millions of visitors viewed the two types of content, those who did were more than twice as likely to buy than those who did not, which resulted in a doubling of the revenue per visitor.

 One of the Digital Team’s main strategies is bringing DSW’s assortment to life.
-Having more lifestyle photography and ‘how to wear’ information from consumer-generated content increases customer confidence and drives conversions, says Wagner.
+Having more lifestyle photography and ‘how to wear’ information from user-generated content increases customer confidence and drives conversions, says Wagner.